Skip to Content

 Our Student Exchange Programme provides an international experience with the chance to study courses at overseas universities and credit them back to a Massey qualification.
 You’ll pay the same tuition fees while abroad and it’s a great chance to gain the overseas experience and knowledge that many employers value.
 Some of the top science universities available within the exchange programme are the University of Calgary, Canada, Wageningen University, The Netherlands and the University of Edinburgh, Scotland.

 One of the best things about this degree is the variety of study.
-You’ll learn about plant biology, soils and pasture, be introduced to production horticulture, agribusiness and agri-related analytics and statistics.
+You’ll learn about plant biology, soils and cropping, be introduced to production horticulture, agribusiness and agri-related analytics and statistics.
 You’ll also study economics and applied chemistry and physics.

 There are hundreds of thousands of dollars’ worth of scholarships available for students who are studying in the areas of agriculture and horticulture.
 Massey has close connections with all the major agricultural organisations in New Zealand, many of whom provide scholarships for Massey students.